 To become a tutor in the UK, you do not currently require any formal safeguarding checks.
 Tutors are effectively employed by the parents of the children they work with, or directly by the students themselves, and, like employing a babysitter or any other service provider, it is entirely up to parents who they choose.
 That’s why we do not demand that our tutors have DBS checks.

 Certainly.
 Again, as for any other service, parents can specify the checks and qualifications they would like their tutor to have.
-Here at Tutorful, we clearly state which tutors do and do not have a safeguarding certificate, by applying the ‘I have a DBS check’ badge on the relevant profiles, so parents can make an informed choice about which tutor they would like to employ.
 Some parents will ask tutors to show them a copy of their DBS certificate at the start of their first lesson.

 Individually, you can apply for a Basic Disclosure Check.
 Individuals cannot directly apply for Enhanced or Standard DBS checks from the Disclosure and Barring Service themselves.
 Instead, they must go through a listed provider - these are large organisations which process your application.
 There are various options available online for these services.